circleci/circleci.test/README.md

 want your test output in.
 It's best to ignore this directory in your version control system configuration.

+If you use the junit test reporter, you can run `circleci.test.retest/-main` to re-run only the set of tests which previously failed.

 ### Running tests from a repl

 Use `circleci.test/test-var` to run a single test fn:
 ```clojure
 (circleci.test/test-var #'my.test.ns/my-test)